Why use Photogrammetry for Surveying and Mapping?

-Photogrammetry is a process involving the generation of precise measurements from photographs.
+Photogrammetry used to be a process involving the generation of precise measurements from photographs.
 However, in recent times, photogrammetry has evolved into a multipurpose technique that has been readily integrated into an array of modern applications.

-Concurrently, with the rapid rise in popularity of drones, photogrammetry has enjoyed a similar rise in consumer interest, with many buyers attracted by the advantages presented by the accessible photogrammetry use via increasingly affordable aerial drone aircraft.
+Concurrently, with the rapid rise in popularity of drones, photogrammetry has enjoyed a similar rise in consumer interest, with many buyers attracted by the advantages presented by the accessible photogrammetry use via increasingly affordable unmanned aerial vehicles.
 Let’s talk about the benefits of photogrammetry in surveying more.

 The ongoing evolution of drone technology has transformed the photogrammetry industry by rendering it accessible for a wide variety of individuals and interests.
 Once relegated for use by highly trained professionals, photogrammetry is now a user-friendly process.
 With drones becoming more and more affordable, consumers are able to use them as a vehicle for their photogrammetry projects.

-Photogrammetry only requires users to have a digital SLR camera along with a compatible photogrammetric software.
+Photogrammetry only requires users to have a camera along with a compatible photogrammetric software.

-If you have at least 3 photos taken from a different angle, you can already reconstruct the 3D model of the object with photogrammetric software.
+If you have at least 3 photos taken from a different angle, you can already reconstruct the 3D model of the object with photogrammetric software (provided camera positions are correct).
 However, the more pictures, the more likely the 3D model will be realistic.
-The manual way to collect photographs is possible, but for better accuracy, one can use a drone.
-When photos dataset is available, it is uploaded to Pixprocessing software to generate the 3D model.
-Using the software, one can go from having a bunch of pictures to dense point clouds and terraformed DEM’s.
+Photographic data is uploaded into Pixpro software to generate the 3D model.
+Using the software, one can go from having a bunch of pictures to dense point clouds, meshes and digital elevation maps.

-The 3D modeling process with Pixprocessing consists of 3 main steps that generate:
+The 3D modeling process with Pixpro consists of 4 main steps that generate:

 - Sparse point cloud;